 Savings bonds cannot be redeemed for five years after the purchase date without incurring a penalty of 90 days of interest.
 Bank savings accounts can be liquidated at anytime without penalty.

 The maximum allowed purchase amount of a savings bond per individual Social Security number is $10,000.
 A savings account at a bank, on the other hand, has no deposit limitation.
-The FDIC only provides insurance up to $250,000 per depositor, but does not limit deposit amounts.
+FDIC insurance only provides protection up to $250,000 per depositor, but does not limit deposit amounts.

 There are also some banks that are participating in a special FDIC guarantee program that does not limit the amount of deposit insurance, but that program only applies to non-interest bearing accounts.